Kavrelithito/hydro_regression_app/README.md

 ---

-## 🚀 How to Use
+🚀 How to Use
+To run this project, you’ll need Python and pip installed on your computer (Windows, macOS, or Linux).
+Run the following commands in your bash terminal (e.g., Git Bash, Terminal, or WSL):

 1. Clone the repository
 bash
+Copy
+Edit
 git clone https://github.com/Kavrelithito/hydro_regression_app.git
 cd hydro_regression_app

-3. Install dependencies
+2. Install dependencies
+bash
+Copy
+Edit
 pip install -r requirements.txt

-4. Launch the app with Marimo
+3. Launch the app with Marimo
+bash
+Copy
+Edit
 marimo run hydro_regression_app.py

-Tip: You can edit and re-run any cell interactively via the Marimo UI.
+💡 You can edit and re-run any cell interactively in the browser-based Marimo UI.

 ---